SonnyK33/obsidian/A Monetary and Fiscal History of the US 1961-2021.md

 **Chapter 5 - Stagflation and Its Aftermath**

-Stglation was caused by supply shocks - oil prices from opec and food prices

-Demand shocks cause prices and output to move in the same direction

-Supply shocks cause the opposite - a negative correlation bw inflation and growth ie stagflation

-They were not well known at the time and went against what the Philips curve predicted

-Neoclassical predicted lower real wages but not higher unemployment due to these shocks

-They also expected a lower hit to gdp

-This discrepancy was due to wealth effect of lower stock market (72 and 73 worst years ever in real terms) and a nominal tax system that was implicit tightening - taxed nominal gains

-There were two other channels related to lower worker productivity-
+Stagflation was caused by supply shocks - oil prices from OPEC and food prices.
+Demand shocks cause prices and output to move in the same direction.
+Supply shocks cause the opposite; a negative correlation between inflation and growth i.e. stagflation.
+This was not well understood at the time, and it went against what the Philips curve predicted.
+Neoclassical economics predicted lower real wages but not higher unemployment due to these shocks.
+They also expected a lower hit to GDP.
+This discrepancy was due to wealth effect of a lower stock market (1972 and 1973 were the worst years ever in real terms), and a nominal tax system that was implicitly tightening, as it was taxing nominal gains.
+There were two other channels related to lower worker productivity:

-Busjnesss didn’t realize productivity had gone down and so gave bigger real wage increases than warranted - this increases unit labour prices and causes inflation and higher unemployment
+1) Businesses didn’t realize productivity had gone down, and so they gave bigger real wage increases than warranted.
+This increased unit labour prices and caused inflation and higher unemployment.

-Policymakers also didn’t realize and targeted higher levels of growth leading to inflation
+2) Policymakers also didn’t realize this, and they targeted higher levels of growth leading to inflation.

-Both of these raise the nairu and they’ll then aim for a level of labour market tightness that’s inflationary

-Poor productivity on its own and due to the errors it led to in monetary policy led to stagflation
+Both of these factors raised the actual NAIRU, and caused authorities to aim for a level of labour market tightness that’s inflationary.
+That is, the economy couldn't handle this level of full employment.
+Poor productivity, on its own, and due to the errors it led to, in monetary policy led to stagflation.

+**Why did labour productivity decrease?**
-Can see the lower productivity in labors higher share of income

-Friedman believed high relative prices ie oil prices shouldn’t cause inflation only higher money supply would
+You can see the lower productivity in labor's higher share of income.
+Friedman believed high relative prices i.e. oil prices shouldn’t cause inflation, as only higher money supply could cause that.

-Higher oil prices should lower other prices

-In reality higher relative prices cause inflation bc other things don’t necessarily get cheaper due to  rigidities and an inflationary demand shock will change relative prices

-Ie causality runs both ways when prices and wages are sticky

-In response to oil price shock, monetarists gave clear guidance to cut money supply

-Keynesians had no obvious solution as said couldn’t address inflation and recession at same
+Higher oil prices should lower other prices.
+In reality, higher relative prices cause inflation because other things don’t necessarily get cheaper due to rigidities, and an inflationary demand shock will change relative prices.
+That is, causality runs both ways when prices and wages are sticky.
+In response to an oil price shock, monetarists gave clear guidance to cut money supply.
+Keynesians had no obvious solution, as they said they couldn’t address inflation and the recession at the same time.

-Time

-It was possible to deal with hit to demand with combo of fiscal and monetary policies

-Firms w large energy needs

-We’re forced to use more

-Labour

-This meant more labour costs for the same output and hence decreased labour productivity

-The fed misses this and loosened more than they should’ve

-Real wages also went too high by missing this and led to more unemployment

-May be seeing same thing today w return of union power
+It was possible to deal with the hit to demand with a combination of fiscal and monetary policies.
+Firms with large energy needs were forced to use more labour.
+This meant more labour costs for the same output and hence decreased labour productivity.
+The fed missed this and loosened more than they should’ve.
+Real wages also went too high by missing this and led to more nemployment.
+We may be seeing the same thing today with a return of union power.

 **Chapter 6 - Inflation and the Rational Expectations Revolution**

-Lucas led the revolution to rational expectations

-Carter appointed various business people to his cabinet

-Carters replace t for burns didn’t know how the Fed worked

-He was unable to pass fiscal stimulus due to congress obsession w balanced budgets

-He did pass new payroll tax credits which incentivized pay raises

-Was a more efficient use of funds bc it targeted marginal behavior vs actions that would

-Happen anyways

-Obama had something similar in stimulus bill

-Carter’s attempt at tax reform didn’t work - by the time got through congress was just a big

-Tax cut as big as the previous stimulus so

-Was a double stimulus

-Was like too much fiscal stimulus and inflation ensued

-The dollar also weakened against German and Japan - world still getting used to floating rates

-Carter sold gold

-And borrowed from

-The IMF for the first time

-Also issued bonds in German marks and Swiss Francs for first and last time

-Carter passed the law which gave fed dual mandate - one of the few

-Central

-Banks to have employment mandate along w inflation

-Iranian revolution and war w Iraq led to another supply shock - oil component spikes 50pct

-Monetarists still blamed inflation on money supply (bc again oil prices were relative and should cause other prices to fall) and bc core inflation also rose a Lot

-Latter could

-Be bc supply

-Shocks cause pass through into other components

-Aggregate demand was up however signaling too much stimulus from the prior period

-The overstating of labour productivity may have been the cause

-Fed chair miller also deserves blame as he didn’t think monetary policy was the primary cause of inflation
+Lucas led the revolution to rational expectations.
+President Carter appointed various business people to his cabinet.
+Carter's replacement for Burns didn’t know how the Fed worked.
+He was unable to pass fiscal stimulus due to congress' obsession with balanced budgets.
+He did pass new payroll tax credits which incentivized pay raises.
+It was a more efficient use of funds because it targeted marginal behavior versus actions that would happen anyways.
+Obama had something similar in the stimulus bill.
+Carter’s attempt at tax reform didn’t work.
+By the time it got through congress, it was just a big tax cut as big as the previous stimulus.
+Too much fiscal stimulus led to higher inflation.
+The dollar also weakened against German and Japan, as the world was still getting used to floating rates.
+President Carter sold gold and borrowed from the IMF for the first time.
+It also issued bonds in German marks and Swiss Francs for first and last time.
+Carter passed the law which gave the Fed the dual mandate.
+It's one of the few central banks to have employment mandate along with inflation.
+The Iranian revolution and its war with Iraq led to another supply shock.
+The oil component spiked 50pct.
+Monetarists still blamed inflation on money supply (because again, oil prices were relative and should cause other prices to fall) and because core inflation also rose a Lot.
+The latter could have occurred because supply shocks cause pass through into other components.
+Aggregate demand was up, however it was signaling too much stimulus from the prior period.
+The overstating of labour productivity may have been the cause.
+Fed chair Miller also deserves blame, as he didn’t think monetary policy was the primary cause of inflation.

-Unemployment was only 0.5pp below the natural rate at the time which shouldn’t have caused so much inflation
+Unemployment was only 0.5pp below the natural rate at the time which shouldn’t have caused so much inflation.

-Question - how does labour productivity affect natural rate ?
+**Question - how does labour productivity affect natural rate ?**

-Cpi also overstated inflation by including nominal mortgage rates - so caused positive feedback loop
+CPI  also overstated inflation by including nominal mortgage rates, so it caused a positive feedback loop.

 **Chapter 7 - Carter, Volcker, and the Conquest of Inflation**

-After his malaise speech Carter appointed volker

-Who was a known hawk and head of NY fed

-Carter knew he would

-Tighten policy and possibly cost him reelection

-Volker thought he wouldn’t get the nomination when he told Carter he wvalued

-Fed independence and fighting inflation
+After his malaise speech, Carter appointed Volcker who was a known hawk and the head of the NY Fed.
+Carter knew he would tighten policy and possibly cost him reelection.
+Volcker thought he wouldn’t get the nomination when he told Carter he valued Fed independence and fighting inflation.
+You can contrast this with Nixon and Burns.

-Contrast w Nixon and burns

-Long end rates went up after Volker appointment

-Ie onflation expctetioms didn’t immediately come down causing long end rates to fall

-He announced a

-Switch from

-Focus on fed funds to money supply

-But due to regulations on rates and

-Ficmaial innovation was hard to reduce M1 initially

-Fed funds also went up

-Carter used an authority leftover from Nixons time to impose credit constraints.
-He believed excess credit was the problem but the fed disagreed.
+Long end rates went up after Volcker appointment.
+That is, inflation expectations didn’t immediately come down which would have caused long end rates to fall.
+He announced a switch from a focus on Fed Funds to money supply.
+But due to regulations on rates and financial innovation, it was hard to reduce M1 initially.
+Fed funds also went up.
+Carter used an authority leftover from Nixon's time to impose credit constraints.
+He believed excess credit was the problem but the Fed disagreed.
 They imposed controls but had carveouts for houses or cars.
-Money supply growth dropped but so did gdp growth (8pct decline) and hence rates also fell
+Money supply growth dropped but so did GDP growth (8pct decline) and hence rates also fell.
+People cooperated with Carter and cut up credit cards.

-People cooperated

-W Carter and cut up credit cards

 **Chapter 8 - Reganomics and the Clash between Monetary and Fiscal Policy**

-Carters credit controls created a

-Recession as did volkers tight money

-Those two recessions ended inflation

-They abandoned monetarism as it hadn’t worked and inflation was defeated

-Volker was an undersecretary under Nixon when bretton woods was abandoned

-He was a supporter of fixed rates and so likely opposed the change
+Carter's credit controls created a recession as did Volcker's tight money.
+Those two recessions ended inflation.
+They abandoned monetarism as it hadn’t worked and inflation was defeated.
+Volcker was an undersecretary under Nixon when bretton woods was abandoned.
+He was a supporter of fixed rates and so likely opposed the change.

-Reagan

-Econ policy shapes by supply side which was influenced by Laffer

-Laffer curve - could raise Revenue by cutting taxes

-Never have any evidence that US was on the right side of the curve

-Republicans later denied he said that although idea was repeated by bush jr and trump

-Unlike Carter Reagan blew up the budget

-Expansionary fiscal policy given credit for fixing

-The economy

-But the recession and the breaking of inflation was already achieved via volkers tight policy which started a year earlier

-During a debate Regan asked whether you were better off from 4 yrs ago - real gdp per capita was actually up 8pct

-But ppl

-Felt poorer due to prev recession and inflation

-Reagan’s tax cuts created deficits which were unprecedented for peacetime

-Tax cuts kicked in just as economy was recovering late 70s recession

-Monetary policy also loosened by then

-Tax cuts spurred Econ growth from the demand side not supply

-Growth rate in real terms for first term was about the same as during carters first term

-So even after coming out of recession,

-Growth was average

-But rate of growth was accelerating just as he went to reelection

-Tight monetary policy should push up real rates and slow demand

-Loose fiscal policy should also push up real rates but speed up demand

-Putting them together should raise real rates, effect on demand depends which is more powerful

-Supply siders argued that they could spur growth w expansionary fiscal policies and simultaneously control inflation w tight monetary policy

-Economist Mundell endorsed this idea

-Though it went against his previous work

-In reality real rates went up a lot which lowered the share of investment in the economy and pushed up the dollar

-This hurt ameicnan exporters and led to the plaza accord whiter G5 countries agreed to let the dollar devalue

-Large budget deficits crowd out net exports along w investment

-US trade deficit continued to grow

-Legacy of Regan was republicans don’t care about deficits - they’ve been much larger post him than before

-They also seek to cut taxes regardless of the macro situation

-Bc republicans cut regardless

-And then democrats have to try to reduce

-Deficit,

-The fed became responsible for stabilization since Regan.

-Mundell Fleming models on fixed and floating rates

-His work on optimal currency

-Areas argue against the euro even though he’s called father of the euro
+**Reagan**

+His economic policy was shaped by supply side which was influenced by Laffer.
+The Laffer curve could raise Revenue by cutting taxes.
+There was never  any evidence that the US was on the right side of the curve.
+Republicans later denied he said that although the idea was repeated by Bush jr and Trump.
+Unlike Carter, Reagan blew up the budget.
+His expansionary fiscal policy was given credit for fixing the economy.
+But the recession and the breaking of inflation was already achieved via Volcker's tight policy which started a year earlier.
+During a debate, Regan asked whether you were better off from 4 yrs ago - real GDP per capita was actually up 8pct.
+But people felt poorer due to the prevoius recession and inflation.
+Reagan’s tax cuts created deficits which were unprecedented for peacetime.
+Tax cuts kicked in just as economy was recovering from the late 70s recession.
+Monetary policy also loosened by then.
+Tax cuts spurred economic growth from the demand side not supply.
+The growth rate in real terms for first term was about the same as during Carter's first term.
+So even after coming out of recession, growth was average.
+But the rate of growth was accelerating just as he went to reelection.

+Tight monetary policy should push up real rates and slow demand.
+Loose fiscal policy should also push up real rates but speed up demand.
+Putting them together should raise real rates; the effect on demand depends which is more powerful.
+Supply siders argued that they could spur growth with expansionary fiscal policies and simultaneously control inflation with tight monetary policy.
+Economist Mundell endorsed this idea, though it went against his previous work.
+In reality, real rates went up a lot which lowered the share of investment in the economy and pushed up the dollar (i.e., the savings deficit increased, causing the trade balance to increase).
+This hurt American exporters and led to the Plaza Accord where G5 countries agreed to let the dollar devalue. [[US Trade Policy]]

+Large budget deficits crowd out net exports along with investment.
+Budget deficits lead to more consumption and higher real rates.
+The latter deters investment which is necessary to build up an export base.
+The US trade deficit continued to grow.
+The legacy of Regan was Republicans no longer cared about deficits.
+They’ve been much larger post his presidency than before.
+They also seek to cut taxes regardless of the macro situation.
+Because republicans cut regardless, and then democrats have to try to reduce the deficit, the Fed has become responsible for stabilization since Regan.

 **Chapter 9 - The Long Expansion of the 1980s**